pwnaccelerator/pwnaccelerator.github.io/_posts/2017-04-27-signal-part3.markdown

 >For this reason, any post-X3DH protocol MUST randomize the encryption key before Bob sends encrypted data.
 For example, Bob could use a DH-based ratcheting protocol to combine SK with a freshly generated DH output to get a randomized encryption key [5].
 >Failure to randomize Bob's encryption key may cause catastrophic key reuse.

 It basically says replay is possible in X3DH if no one-time prekey is used in the initial message or no other mitigations are in place.
-This has also been researched by Nadim Kobeissi in a recent [paper][proscript-messaging].
+This has also been researched by Nadim Kobeissi, Karthikeyan Bhargavan, and Bruno Blanchet in their [paper][proscript-messaging].

 Signal tries to do things right: